redis/docs/content/integrate/write-behind/data-transformation/data-transformation-pipeline.md

 ### Deploy configuration

-In order to deploy your jobs to the remote RDI database, run:
+In order to deploy your jobs to the remote Write-behind database, run:

 ```bash
 redis-di deploy